skrobek/webpack-react/README.md

 # React Starter

-This is a starter to React.jsbased applications.
+This is a starter for React.js based applications.
 Build system is working on the top of webpack builder.
-All files can be written in ES6 and will be transformed using babel.js
+All files can be written in ES6 and will be transformed using babel.js.
+For the development there is a webpack developer server with react-hot-loader module, which makes live update to you app.
+See below for what's inside project.

 ## What's included
 * [Webpack](https://webpack.github.io/)